rems-project/lem/doc/invokation.md

 - `verb` print a verbose warning message and continue
 - `err` stop with a verbose error message

 The option `-wl` controls all warning messages at once.
-This is useful to turn off e.g. all warning messages off (`-wl ign`).
+This is useful to turn off all warning messages (`-wl ign`).
 It can also be used to first turn all messages off and then activate selected ones again to concentrate on certain problems with the input. `-wl ign -wl_rename warn` causes - for example - Lem to print only warnings about renamings of constants.
 So, the user can look the renamings up and provide manual renamings, which generally look better than the auto-generated ones.
 Later, when there should be no auto-renamings any more, one could enforce this property by using `-wl_rename err`.

 There are currently the following warnings.
 Since this list changes frequently, it is recommended to check the warning-options for your version of Lem via `lem --help`.
 This also prints the default setting for these warning options.